oohlaf/dotsecrets/README.rst

 For more information on the filtering capabilities of Git, see the git attributes manual [3]_ in section Effects under filter attribute.

+Symbolic linking and unlinking is supported by organizing your dotfiles in modules (specific topic names as top level directory within your repository).
+The stow and unstow commands automate linking and unlinking them.

 Dependencies
 ------------

-DotSecrets depends on ruamel.yaml [4]_ for reading configuration files.
+DotSecrets depends on ruamel.yaml [4]_ for reading configuration files and dploy [5]_ for stow functionality.

 Installation